Kai Althoff

-Kai Althoff (born 1966 in Cologne) is a German visual artist and musician.
+Kai Althoff (born 1966 in Cologne) is a German visual artist, painter, and musician.

 Life and work

-Kai Althoff was born in Cologne, Germany, in February 1966.
-He is a multimedia artist and a painter.
-Borrowing from moments of history, religious iconography, and counter-cultural movements, Althoff creates imaginary environments in which paintings, sculpture, drawing, video, and found objects commingle.
-Tapping a multitude of sources, from Germanic folk traditions to recent popular culture, from medieval and gothic religious imagery to early modern expressionism, Althoff’s characters inhabit imaginary worlds that serve as allegories for human experience and emotion.
+Kai Althoff was born in Cologne, West Germany, in February 1966.
+Althoff has been a long-time friend with Michael Karoli, a member of Cologne krautrock band Can, visiting the Can Studio when he was seven years old.

+Borrowing from moments of history, religious iconography, and counter-cultural movements, Althoff has been creating imaginary environments in which paintings, sculpture, drawing, video, and found objects commingle.
+Tapping a multitude of sources, from Germanic folk traditions to recent popular culture, from medieval and gothic religious imagery to early modern expressionism, Althoff's characters inhabit imaginary worlds that serve as allegories for human experience and emotion.
 His image bank and painterly style also draw on the past, especially early-20th-century German Expressionism, reconfigured by introducing collaged technique.

 Much of Althoff's work is collaborative.
-For the 4th Berlin Biennale, Althoff and Lutz Braun created the site-specific installation Kolten Flynn, made up of three vitrines draped in red foil and full of a child’s paintings, drawings, pens and other abandoned materials.
+For the 4th Berlin Biennale, Althoff and Lutz Braun created the site-specific installation Kolten Flynn, made up of three vitrines draped in red foil and full of a child's paintings, drawings, pens and other abandoned materials.
 Along with Yair Oelbaum, he conceived the dramatic play There we will be buried (2010), which debuted in 2011 at the Dixon Studio in Southend-on-Sea in Essex, England.
-For their U.S.-premiere performance at the Whitney Museum of American Art, the pair portrayed the show’s main characters, Orpah and Lydia, two single mothers searching for a lost daughter.
+For their U.S.-premiere performance at the Whitney Museum of American Art, the pair portrayed the show's main characters, Orpah and Lydia, two single mothers searching for a lost daughter.
 In Die Kleine Bushaltestelle (Gerüstbau) (Little Bus Stop [Scaffolding], 2012) Althoff performed alongside fellow artist Isa Genzken in a 70-minute absurdist comedy shot on home video.

 Althoff's work has been included in several books listing contemporary artists, such as Art Now, published by Taschen.
 He is also a musician, releasing solo work under such monikers as Fanal, Engelhardt/Seef/Davis Coop. or Ashley's.
 He and Justus Köhncke perform as Subtle Tease, and he co-founded the band Workshop with Christoph Rath, Stefan Mohr and Stephan Abry.

 Althoff is represented by Gladstone Gallery in New York, Galerie NEU in Berlin, and Michael Werner Gallery in London.